ashmaroli/jekyll-plus/README.md

 ### `--plus`

-This switch creates a new Jekyll site using ERB templates for `_config.yml` and `Gemfile` and additionally initializes the directory as a git repository.
+This switch creates a new Jekyll site using ERB templates for `_config.yml` and `Gemfile` which allows Ruby to create these files using information available to it.
 The config file in such sites will be **pre-populated** with information from the argument(s) passed to `jekyll new` and from the user's `.gitconfig` file.
 If the git-user-details have not been configured, placeholder text will be used instead.
+The Gemfile will lock to a Ruby Version its generated in, by properly interpreting the RUBY_VERSION constant.

 **Note:** `site.title` will be set with `capitalized` version of the project's directory-name.
 This switch has no effect when used alongside the `--blank` switch.